isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 1. Select a data source to view the content snippet generators available for the selected data source.

     ![](images/code-snippet-generator.png){width="300" align="left"}
+*The Data Sources panel lists the available content snippet generators.*

 1. Select **Add** to add a new content snippet generator.
 The **Add content snippet generator** panel opens.